 Download PDFThe Decision Model provides an efficient new method of eliciting, organizing, managing and testing business rules and logic.
-It brings to the world of business rules and logic a well-defined structure with the rigor of integrity and normalization principles.
+It brings a well-defined structure with the rigor of integrity and normalization principles to the world of business rules and logic.
 The model supports business rule analysis and decision analysis techniques as defined in the BABOK®.
 It is similar in concept to what the relational model brings to the world of data and it provides business analysts with a new way to succeed by ensuring that critical business rules are not missed.
 The Decision Model provides for unambiguous creation and sustainable maintenance of business logic, often with minimal IT intervention.

 This course introduces business analysts to The Decision Model and provides a practical step- by-step approach for creating them as a new standard business analysis deliverable.
 It is based on the book, The Decision Model: A Business Logic Framework Linking Business and Technology by Barbara von Halle and Larry Goldberg (Taylor & Francis, LLC, 2009).

 This course provides ways to improve and simplify business process models as well as an approach to decomposing business policies, rules, and related statements into reusable pieces of business logic.
 This model is also an important artifact for improving data quality and supports compliance with regulations such as Sarbanes-Oxley.

 - Create The Decision Model which provides a simplistic business friendly view of complex business rules